-Statement Description Tags check-dup-records Checks primary zones for records that are treated as different by DNSSEC but are semantically equal in plain DNS. dnssec, query check-integrity Performs post-load zone integrity checks on primary zones. zone check-mx Checks whether an MX record appears to refer to an IP address. zone check-mx-cname Sets the response to MX records that refer to CNAMEs. zone check-names Restricts the character set and syntax of certain domain names in primary files and/or DNS responses received from the network. query, server check-sibling Specifies whether to check for sib- ling glue when performing integrity checks. zone check-spf Specifies whether to check for a TXT Sender Policy Framework record, if an SPF record is present. zone check-srv-cname Sets the response to SRV records that refer to CNAMEs. zone check-wildcard Checks for non-terminal wildcards. zone ciphers Specifies a list of allowed ciphers. security clients Specifies an access control list (ACL) of clients that are affected by a given dns64 directive. query continues on next page
+Statement Description Tags check-names Restricts the character set and syntax of certain domain names in primary files and/or DNS responses received from the network. server, query check-sibling Specifies whether to check for sib- ling glue when performing integrity checks. zone check-spf Specifies whether to check for a TXT Sender Policy Framework record, if an SPF record is present. zone check-srv-cname Sets the response to SRV records that refer to CNAMEs. zone check-wildcard Checks for non-terminal wildcards. zone ciphers Specifies a list of allowed ciphers. security clients Specifies an access control list (ACL) of clients that are affected by a given dns64 directive. query clients-per-query Sets the initial minimum number of simultaneous recursive clients ac- cepted by the server for any given query before the server drops addi- tional clients. server controls Specifies control channels to be used to manage the name server. server cookie-algorithm Sets the algorithm to be used when generating a server cookie. server continues on next page